Mission

 Currawong Music Inc. dba Currawong Project is a New York State 501(c)3 non-profit organization.

-Kevin Larke, President and Secretary, is an audio technology engineer and musical instrument builder based in New York City, specializing in real-time music systems, acoustic instrument tracking, and robotic musical instruments.
-His experience includes development of analysis-re-synthesis algorithms and audio effects systems at Ensoniq/EMU, acoustic compiler design at Soundball Inc., development of acoustic feature extraction and musical affect measurement software for Sourcetone Inc., and the research on new acoustic ranging and gesture recognition techniques.
+Kevin Larke, President and Secretary, is a music researcher and instrument builder based in New York City, specializing in real-time music systems, acoustic instrument tracking, and robotic musical instruments.
+His experience includes development of analysis-re-synthesis algorithms and audio effects systems at Ensoniq/EMU, acoustic compiler design at Soundball Inc., development of acoustic feature extraction and musical affect measurement software for Sourcetone Inc., as well as research on new acoustic ranging and gesture recognition techniques.

 Matthias Kriesberg, Vice President and Treasurer, is a composer who during the last 20 years has also practiced music journalism for The New York Times and ongoing computer music research.
 In 2002 he began a long-term residency at UC San Diego's Center for Research in Computing and the Arts, now part of the Qualcomm Institute.
 Since 2009 he has collaborated with audio engineer Kevin Larke on the development of new digital tools to expand the space where classical composition, virtuosic performance and digital signal processing intersect.